🇬🇧 en fr 🇫🇷

 radiator noun

-• (automotive) A device that lowers engine coolant temperature by conducting heat to the air, through metal fins.
+• (automotive, mechanical) A device that lowers engine coolant temperature by conducting heat to the air, through metal fins.

 • (of buildings) A finned metal fixture that carries hot water or steam in order to heat a room.